ZhuoyuanLiu/SunRISE-LWA/README.md

 -CME_chars_calculation.m
 Refer to this paper for the equations used:
 ANGEO - Low-frequency solar radio type II bursts and their association with space weather events during the ascending phase of solar cycle 25 (copernicus.org)

+Part IV.
+TEC analysis
+Use this code to plot the TEC data in the ionosphere.
+TEC data is obtained from GNSS satellites.
+-IONEX_overplot.py